Baby christians and killing.....

 lil_lioness913: Yes.

-melancholy_banana: i see. so it is okay for people to be killed
+melancholy_banana: i see. so it is okay for people to be killed if god

 ordered it?